-One of the key benefits of running an online WooCommerce store versus a physical retail store is that you can potentially reach out to customers all across the world, or even the multilingual markets you already sell in.
+One of the key benefits of running an online WooCommerce store is reaching customers all across the world, or even the multilingual markets you already sell in.

-So, in this guide, we’ll start by discussing the business benefits of going multilingual.
-Then, we’ll walk you through a step-by-step tutorial explaining how to create a WooCommerce multilingual store using the Weglot translation plugin for WooCommerce.
+In this guide, we’ll look at the business benefits of adding new languages and provide a step-by-step tutorial explaining how to create a WooCommerce multilingual store using the Weglot translation plugin for WooCommerce.

-A multilingual ecommerce site means you can potentially sell to many more customers than you could with a single language store.
-Even if you don’t plan to sell internationally, you might be surprised by the number of people in your own country who aren’t necessarily speaking the ‘official’ language of your home country.
+A multilingual ecommerce site means you can potentially sell to many more customers than you could with a single-language store.
+Even customers in your own country who might speak a different language.

-Making WooCommerce multilingual not only makes it easier for those people to buy from you, it also serves you in many other ways.
+Having a multilingual WooCommerce store not only makes it easier for those people to buy from you, but it also serves you in many other ways.

 Of course, let’s not overlook the obvious either…increased revenue!
 And, if you’ve already seen traffic from international customers to your store, you can bet that a multilingual website will do even more to convert.

-First, let’s quickly address the reasons why translating your website with a translation plugin versus going down the multiple store route will lead to a better translation management flow and integration.
+First, let’s address the reasons for making your WooCommerce a multilanguage store with a translation plugin versus going down the multiple-store route will lead to a better translation management flow and integration.

-The first thought you might have had when translating your WooCommerce would be to duplicate your store as many times as the number of languages you want to add and then use a translation agency for the translation.
+One of them might have been to duplicate your store as many times as the number of languages you want to add.
+Then, use a translation agency for the translation.

 This method is costly, hugely time-consuming from a website management point of view, and could ultimately lead to parts of your WordPress websites not being fully translated.
 Each time you add new content to your store, you’ll need the help of translators to translate the text and then update the content manually on your translated store.